Zackary Medeiros

-Zackary Medeiros (born October 22, 1990) is a professional Canadian football placekicker and punter who is currently a free agent.
-He most recently played for the Toronto Argonauts of the Canadian Football League.
-He was originally drafted 48th overall by the Edmonton Eskimos in the 2014 CFL Draft.
+Zackary Medeiros (born October 22, 1990) is a Canadian former professional football placekicker and punter who played in the Canadian Football League (CFL).
+He was originally drafted 48th overall by the Edmonton Eskimos in the 2014 CFL draft.
 He won his first Grey Cup championship while playing for the Ottawa Redblacks in the 104th Grey Cup game.

 College and junior career

 Medeiros played for the Montreal Carabins for the 2010 and 2011 seasons before moving back to London, Ontario to play for the London Beefeaters of the Canadian Junior Football League.
 He had a strong season in 2013, which led to him being drafted into the Canadian Football League.
 After attending training camp with the Edmonton Eskimos, Medeiros transferred to the Western Mustangs football program for the 2014 season, making 20 of 25 field goal attempts and punting 42 times for an average of 39.7 yards per punt.

 Professional career

 Edmonton Eskimos

-Medeiros was drafted in the sixth round, 48th overall, by the Edmonton Eskimos in the 2014 CFL Draft.
+Medeiros was drafted in the sixth round, 48th overall, by the Edmonton Eskimos in the 2014 CFL draft.
 He attended training camp, but chose to go back to play in Canadian Interuniversity Sport football for the 2014 season.
 He re-signed with the team on May 13, 2015, but was released during training camp on June 15, 2015.